amankumar100/How-to-use/Github Desktop.md

 ![5](https://github.com/user-attachments/assets/4ff6958c-bcba-45be-9fc0-197714f7b75b)

-Wait for sometimes until it gets cloned, the cloning time depends upon the size and data of repository. for small size or less data based repository, it takes very less time and vice versa.
+Wait for sometimes until it gets cloned, the cloning time depends upon the size and data of repository.
+For small size or less data based repository, it takes very less time and vice versa.

 ### Step 8: Choose how you want to use it.
 To contribute in original repository click on parent project and if personal experimentation choose For my own purpose.
 Here i want to contribute in original repository so I am choosing Parent Project option and click continue.

 ![6](https://github.com/user-attachments/assets/875a9143-516a-4cfe-887c-f1312d458784)

-### Step 9: First create new branch to contribute, go to current branch option in the top, then click on new branch.
+### Step 9: First create new branch to contribute, go to current branch option on the top, then click on new branch.

 ![1](https://github.com/user-attachments/assets/232e6254-f162-4802-98ef-0aec117f13b5)